 The NCAA’s goal of ensuring federal preemption over state NIL laws likely stems, in part, from the desire to prevent a patchwork of state laws that could conflict with one another and thereby give certain schools advantages over others, such as enabling student-athletes in one state to profit from use of their NILs but denying that same privilege for student-athletes in other states.

 In light of recent NCAA announcements and the seemingly inevitable result that student-athletes will achieve the ability to be compensated in some way for NIL usage – whether stemming from NCAA regulations, state law, or federal law – colleges and universities should review their internal policies and prepare for a new age of student-athlete rights.
 Universities in California and beyond, as well as businesses utilizing student-athletes’ NILs for their products, will face the need to honor these new rights and work with student-athletes on compensation and related intellectual property issues.

-Given the momentum behind these developments, universities may want to consider taking action to prepare for these changes.
-This may be a good time to assess existing policies and compliance systems, and identify steps needed to conform with expected mandates for intellectual property and publicity rights as they intersect with athlete compensation.
-It may be important, for example, for universities to consider strengthening their policies to ensure student athletes who eventually profit from their own name and likeness are not profiting from the trademarks of the school and its teams.
-In addition, schools should consider reviewing endorsements by student athletes to confirm that they do not mistakenly project an endorsement from the school itself.
-In light of these and other concerns, universities may want to take steps to increase their capabilities to monitor and respond to these activities.
+As recommended in our previous Client Alert from November of 2019, universities should consider taking action to prepare for these changes.
+Now may be a good time to assess existing policies and compliance systems and identify steps needed to conform to expected mandates for intellectual property and publicity rights as they intersect with student-athlete compensation.
+For example, colleges and universities should consider strengthening their policies to ensure student-athletes who eventually profit from their own NILs do not do so through use of the trademarks of the school and its teams.
+In addition, schools should consider reviewing endorsements by student-athletes to confirm that they do not mistakenly project an endorsement by the school itself.
+In light of these and other concerns, colleges and universities may want to take steps to increase their resources and ability to monitor and respond to these activities.

-Stay tuned as we continue to examine proposals coming from the NCAA and legislative bodies.
+Stay tuned as we continue to examine announcements and updates from the NCAA and the legislative bodies.